Stomp Out Stroke

 As we continue to deal with the stress of COVID-19 and other information online and in the media, many people are feeling irritated and anxious.
 For some, this might affect how they interact with their family and friends and how they feel at work.
 With all the information bombarding us every single day, sometimes it feels like there is no way to escape it!
 Fortunately, we can take back some control and choose how much and what types of media we have in our lives.

-be on social media.
+It is recommended that you decide how much media is healthy for you personally and when you want to watch the news or be on social media.
 You might think about choosing a specific time of day, say from 4pm- 4:30pm, and ONLY allow yourself to watch the news or be online during that time.
 This can be tricky at first, and it's so tempting to go to social media during down times in our day, but by making this choice and sticking to it, you are taking back your power, which can help decrease anxiety and irritation.

 Stroke Strides